WHAT WE DO

 Our team of interdisciplinary student volunteers comes from diverse faculties.
 The team identifies opportunities for improving the community, assesses available resources, and then develops projects that have engaged hundreds of volunteers as active agents of change.

-Our team runs four collaborative, and at times related, projects that benefit the community and train our student leaders.
+Our team runs three collaborative, and at times related, projects that benefit the community and train our student leaders.
 Each project is run by a team of four or five dedicated volunteers who are supported by our various administrative and governance portfolios.
 Projects take shape in a variety of forms, based on the unique style and goals of the team and the community they serve.

 Kite Vancouver provides UBC students with unparalleled volunteer training.
 Our team gets firsthand experience and a close-up look at what it takes to run an organization and make a worthwhile impact in their city.